GabrieleGiuseppini/Floating-Sandbox/Guides/Material System.md

 Here's an explanation of the elements:

 - _color key_: the RGB color to use in the structural layer image to tell the game which material to use for a particle.
+- _combustion type_: the type of combustion.
+At this moment only "Combustion" is supported.
+- _ignition temperature_: the temperature, in Kelvin, at which the material starts burning.
 - _is hull_: whether or not a point or a spring of this material is permeable to water.
 - _mass_: the mass of the material, in Kg.
 The mass is really the product of its nominal mass (the real physical mass of the material) with its density (how much of that material is a in a cubic meter).
    - For example, iron has a mass of 7950 Kg/m3, but the "Iron Hull" material does not represent a cubic meter of iron (that would be insane), but rather some *structure* made of iron (think, a truss or a beam) which only fills 9.35% of that cubic meter.
+- _melting temperature_: the temperature, in Kelvin, at which the material starts melting.
 - _name_: the name of the material; only useful to carbon-based entities.
 - _render color_: the RGB color to use when rendering certain particles of this material.
 - _rust receptivity_: the degree to which this material rusts when wet; when not set, assumed to be 1.0.
 A value of 0.0 turns off rusting for this material altogether.